statedecoded/documentation/installation.md

 ### Translate history

 Method `translate_history()`.
 Turns a law's history text into a plain-English version of the same text.
 For example, `Code 1950, c.
 118; 1972, c.
+825` might become:

-825` might become `This law was first codified in 1950, as recorded in chapter 118 of the Acts of Assembly, and was amended in 1972, by chapter 825.` The translated history will be displayed after each law on the law page, and within the API's law method.
+> This law was first codified in 1950, as recorded in chapter 118 of the Acts of Assembly, and was amended in 1972, by chapter 825.

+The translated history will be displayed after each law on the law page, and will be provided within the API's law method.

 ### Citations